Using TeamCity for continuous integration with NodeJS and Grunt

 The End…

-Hopefully, this has been useful to you and now you too can get up and running with integrating Grunt and the world of NodeJS into your TeamCity Continuous Build processes.
+Hopefully, this has been useful to you, and now you, too, can get up and running with integrating Grunt and the world of NodeJS into your TeamCity Continuous Build processes.

-Hope this helps you.
+I hope this helps you.

 Warren :)